MistyDoe/DesignPatterns-Calculator/README.md

 # DesignPatterns

 ## Description
-A shoer demosntation of some fdesign patterns using calculator as a subject.
+A short demonstration of some design patterns using a calculator as a subject

 ## Authors

 @MistyDoe
 @Anara5